All Posts

 3D printing has revolutionized orthosis design, allowing for patient-specific orthotics to be produced with streamlined workflows that save time and resources.
 For patients, this means fewer appointments, quick turnaround times, and precise customization for increased comfort — all at a lower cost than traditional methods of producing customized orthotics.
 For orthotists and manufacturers, 3D workflows save time and resources while enabling a more comfortable working environment.

-SLS 3D printing has been proven as a reliable and efficient method of fabricating orthotics and the Formlabs Fuse 1+ 30W SLS printer combines industrial powder with an affordable and accessible workflow.
+SLS 3D printing has been proven as a reliable and efficient method of fabricating orthotics and the Formlabs Fuse 1+ 30W SLS printer combines industrial power with an affordable and accessible workflow.
 As a compact SLS printer, the footprint of the Fuse 1+ 30W can easily fit into an existing production space.
 Furthermore, the Fuse 1+ 30W material library includes Nylon 11 Powder, a strong, flexible material that closely mimics the material properties of current end-use orthotics, and TPU 90A Powder, an elastic, skin-safe material.

 Interested in learning more?
 For a complete overview of digital workflows and 3D printing in the orthotics and prosthetics industry, download our white paper or talk to a Formlabs expert to find the solution that’s right for you.